 La Rosière ski resort is an Alpine gem with a friendly atmosphere and superb skiing.
 Located high up on the road that climbs towards the Petit St. Bernard, the village is built in a traditional style amongst a wooded area.
-Accessible by car or bus to the more well-known ski resorts of La Plagne, Les Arcs, Val d'Isère and Tignes, La Rosière offers the opportunity to make the most of the vast skiing in the area.
+Accessible by car or bus to the more well-known ski resorts of La Plagne, Les Arcs, Val d'Isère and Tignes, La Rosière ski resort offers the opportunity to make the most of the vast skiing in the area.
 In the evenings the bars and restaurants come alive and are a great place to relax, enjoy some drinks and meet the ever-friendly and welcoming locals.